 I possess a limited number of each of my books which can be personally signed by myself and posted directly.
-Please contact me via the Contact Page of this website if you wish to order a personalised book for yourself or as a gift for someone else.
+Books can be bought directly from myself by clicking on the Paypal button below each book, or contact me via the Contact Form below if you wish to order a personalised book for yourself or as a gift for someone else.

 My first published book, 'Carmarthen Pals', tells the history of the 15th (Service) Battalion, Welsh Regiment, and was published by Pen and Sword Books.
 It is available through themselves, Amazon or at all good bookshops.
 For basic information on the Battalion, please see the relevant link on the Local Units page.
-I am still looking for anything related to the Battalion to continue my research into it, so would gratefully welcome copies of paperwork, photographs, memoirs etc. To purchase a copy of 'Carmarthen Pals' please click on the Amazon link here as this allows a percentage to return to this website.
+I am still looking for anything related to the Battalion to continue my research into it, so would gratefully welcome copies of paperwork, photographs, memoirs etc. To purchase a copy of 'Carmarthen Pals' for £25, which includes P&P, please click on the Paypal link below.

 My book, ‘Carmarthen in the Great War’, was published in June 2014 by Pen & Sword Books.
 It is available for purchase through them directly, from Amazon, or from all good bookshops.
 The book tells of the contribution that the county made to the war effort; of some of the casualties suffered by the county; and of some stories on the home front during the four years of the war.
-To purchase a copy, please click on the link here as this allows a percentage to return to this website.
+To purchase a copy for £10, including P&P, please click on the Paypal link below.

 My latest book, 'Welsh Yeomanry at War', has just been published on 30 November 2016.
 It tells the story of the 24th (Pembroke and Glamorgan Yeomanry) Battalion, Welsh Regiment during the Great War.
 It and covers the interesting history of this battalion during its campaign in Egypt, Syria, and Palestine, and also its move to France in 1918 to take part in the great offensive.